 - Lack of knowledge.
 A defense to any possession-related charge is that the defendant did not know the weapon was there.
 For example, perhaps a third party planted the weapon in the defendant's bag.
 As long as the defendant honestly was not aware of the weapon's presence, he/she should not be criminally liable.

-Note that the U.S. Constitution's Second Amendment protecting Americans' right to bear arms is not a defense to Nevada weapons crimes.
+Note that the U.S. Constitution's Second Amendment protects Americans' right to bear arms is not a defense to Nevada weapons crimes.
 Nor is it a defense that the defendant has a permit to carry concealed weapons.
-See our article on Nevada concealed carrying laws .
+See our article on Nevada concealed carry laws (NRS 202.350).

 Possessing weapons at a school carries up to 1 year in jail in Nevada.